 To navigate to saved content such as Looks and dashboards, follow these steps:

 - On the navigation bar click Browse.
 On the left side of the page, Looker lists the top-level spaces and perspectives that you can access, which may include:

-- Top Content perspective: Shows a list of the most visited content, which can help you get acquainted with the most useful items
+- Popular perspective: Shows a list of the most visited content, which can help you get acquainted with the most useful items

 - Favorites perspective: Shows a list of Looks or dashboards that you've marked as a favorite

 - Your Personal Space: Contains Looks and user-created dashboards, typically ones that you are developing or are mainly of interest to you

 - Shared space: Contains Looks and user-created dashboards, typically used company-wide or within departments

 - LookML Dashboards space: Contains only developer-created dashboards, typically used company-wide or within departments

 - Click the top-level Space that you want to browse.
 People typically start by browsing the contents of the "Shared" Space.

 - After making a choice in the left-hand pane, you'll see its Spaces listed on the right side of the screen.
 To see the contents in one of these Spaces, click its name.

-Please note that you will only see Spaces that you are allowed to view.
+Please note that you will only see Spaces that you have access to view.